Jorge Eliecer Gaitan Museum: Exhibitions

 This two-story museum has an area of 218 square meters.
-Each space gives information on how life was in a 1930s home located in one of Bogota's most developed neighborhoods.
+Each space gives information on how life was in a 1930s home located in one of Bogotá's most developed neighborhoods.
 Each of the objects that belong to its collection tell the story of he who was called “The People’s Tribune” (Tribuno del pueblo), due to his everlasting struggle to help the poor classes within the Colombian society.

 From this museum, it is possible to approach the country's main historical events during the mid-Twentieth Century.
 Each visitor can interact with the tour guides by asking questions and sharing information, as is the case of those who go to know this leader in person.

 Collections

 The museum has Jorge Eliécer Gaitán Ayala's personal library, including more than three thousand books in different languages.
 During the tour, visitors can learn about his political and social contributions, as well as daily life as is shown by his personal objects.

 Another part of the museum is the Jorge Eliécer Gaitán Complex, including the garden where this leader's body was “planted”.
 There, standing, and looking towards the Quinta de San Pedro Alejandrino in Santa Marta, with soil from every Colombian town, and having been showered with water from the Atlantic and Pacific Oceans and the Magdalena River, the body rests since 1988, after having been buried within the house for 40 years.